Other research projects

-I am working with a consortium of researchers from University of Southampton, University of Bristol, and Imperial College on Cochrane Database project, exploring the extent that antidepressants are used to treat insomnia.
-Click here to see the current protocol.
+Working with a consortium of researchers from University of Southampton, University of Bristol, and Imperial College on Cochrane Database project, we have been exploring the extent that antidepressants are used to treat insomnia.
+That work is now published.

 Sleep satisfaction in depression

 This research comprises several published studies that were part of my PhD.
 The focus is the extent to which poor sleep is related to mental health problems, especially depression.
-Click here to find out more
+Check out the 'sleep satisfaction in depression' page for more details.

 Postnatal sleep - a pilot study